JYCabello/jycabello-jekyll/_posts/2020-12-16-efcore_non_breaking_migrations.markdown

 Cannot insert the value NULL into column 'Zucchini', table 'Fruits.dbo.FruitBaskets'; column does not allow nulls.
 INSERT fails.
 ```

 So, how do we avoid this?
-First, we need a running version that does not depend on the field whatsoever.
+This looks like a chicken-and-egg dilemma, except it does have an answer: Something comes first.

 <span>Photo by <a href="https://unsplash.com/@jnaberle?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Jan-Niclas Aberle</a> on <a href="https://unsplash.com/s/photos/migration?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>